Vision-and-Learning-Lab-UAlberta/home/content/authors/weiji/_index.md

 - Lab Members
 ---

 Wei Ji is a PhD student under the supervision of Prof. Li Cheng.
-His work focuses on designing efficient computer vision algorithms for 3D scene understanding, visual saliency analysis, and medical image processing.
+His work focuses on designing efficient computer vision algorithms for complex scene understanding, medical image analysis and multi-modal learning.